marianamv112/hacker-noon-pub/README.md

-# Getting Started with Create React App
+# HackerNoon Post Clone

+This is a clone version of a common [HackerNoon post](https://hackernoon.com/step-by-step-guide-to-create-3-different-types-of-loading-screens-in-react-lu2633nd).
+A deployed version can be found [here](https://hacker-noon-pub.herokuapp.com/).

+## Technical Info

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:
+## Run in Dev mode

+Please create a .env file to set up an environmental variable with the hackernoon domain.
+This will make the links work.
+After that, you can run the up with the following command:

 ### `npm start`

-Runs the app in the development mode.\
+Thisuns the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+## Run in Build mode

 ### `npm run build`